zuri-training/Price-compare-project-team-21-Backend-2/README.md

 ## Collaboration
-1. Fork this repository and create a project folde on your local manchine
+1. Fork this repository and create a project folder on your local machine

 2. Navigate to the terminal (pointing to your project folder/directory), Clone and then open it up on your prefered code editor
 ```bash
 git clone https://github.com/<your github username>/Price-compare-project-team-21-Backend.git
 ```

-3. Open terminal and set upsream branch:
+3. Open terminal and set upstream branch:
 ```bash
 git remote add upstream https://github.com/zuri-training/Price-compare-project-team-21-Backend.git
 ```